-The Australian Air Warfare Destroyer project will deliver three world-class ships and their support systems to the Royal Australian Navy.
-The project is being delivered under an Alliance contract arrangement between the Commonwealth of Australia (represented by the Defence Materiel Organisation) as owner-participant, ASC and Raytheon Australia.
+The Australian Air Warfare Destroyer project will deliver three world-class ships and their support systems to the Department of Defence.
+The project is being delivered under an Alliance contract arrangement between the Commonwealth of Australia (represented by Defence) as owner-participant, ASC and Raytheon Australia.

 General Manager, Lloyd Beckett, leads the AWD Alliance and is accountable to the Alliance Board comprised of the Chief Executive Officers from the partner organisations.

 An alliance structure ensures an equitable sharing of risks and rewards.
 It establishes a cooperative environment which supports collaborative resolution of the various challenges associated with a large complex project.
 The AWD project is the first major Australian Defence procurement project to use an alliance business model.